Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Harry Potter Studios Park in London| ©Karen Roe

-A fun proposal for both children and adults is a visit to the Harry Potter Studios Park where you can immerse yourself in the original sets of the blockbuster films: the Great Dining Hall of Hogwarts, Platform 9¾, the teacher's office, Diagon Alley or the Forbidden Forest, among others.
+A fun proposal for both children and adults is to book a visit to the Harry Potter Studios Park, where you can immerse yourself in the original sets of the blockbuster films:

 Buy tickets for Harry Potter Park

-9. Spend a spooky day at London Dungeon
+5. Spend a terrifying day in London Dungeon

 Adults at London Dungeon| ©Derren Hodson